Skip to main content

 • Any superannuation guarantee obligations.

-As part of the new regime, the reports and liabilities owing will be available to you in real time.
+As part of the new regime, the reports and liabilities owing will be available to you in real-time.
 This means that, if you wish, you will be allowed to make payments towards PAYG tax withheld and superannuation contributions in your pay cycle before the legislated due date.

-If your system is already automated with reports that can provide the information listed above for every pay cycle, the system may just need an update to become SBR-enabled.
+If your system is already automated with reports that can provide the information listed above for every pay cycle, the system may need an update to become SBR-enabled.

 AAG AustAsia